csJd/md-notes/review/cplusplus/README.md

   > • Once `mem` is found, do normal type checking (§6.1, p.
 203) to see if this call is legal given the definition that was found.
   > • Assuming the call is legal, the compiler generates code,which varies depending on whether the call is virtual or not:
   > * If mem is virtual and the call is made through a reference or pointer, then the compiler generates code to determine at run time which version to run based on the dynamic type of the object.
-  > * Otherwise,ifthefunctionisnonvirtual,orifthecallisonanobject(nota reference or pointer), the compiler generates a normal function call.
+  > * Otherwise,if the function is nonvirtual, or if the call is on an object (not a reference or pointer), the compiler generates a normal function call.

+  * Multiple Inheritance and Virtual Inheritance
+    * The order in which base classes are constructed depends on the order in which they appear in the class derivation list.
+(P804)
+    * By default, if the same base class appears more than once in the derivation, then the derived object will have more than one subobject of that type.
+(P810)
+    * **Virtual inheritance** lets a class specify that it is willing to share its base class.
+The shared base-class subobject is called a **virtual base class**.(P811)

+      ```cpp
+      struct Base {
+      void bar(int); // public by default
+        protected:
+          int ival;
+      };

+      struct Derived1 : virtual public Base {
+          void bar(char); // public by default
+          void foo(char);
+        protected:
+          char cval;
+      };

+      struct Derived2 : virtual public Base {
+          void foo(int); // public by default
+        protected:
+          int ival;
+          char cval;
+      };

+      class VMI : public Derived1, public Derived2 {
+          void fun(int i) {
+              bar(i);     // bar() of Derived1, the version in the derived class is given precedence over the shared virtual base class
+              // foo(i);  // invalid, foo() is defined in both D1 and D2, direct access to it is ambiguous
+              Derived1::foo(i);   // ok
+              i = Derived2::cval; // ok
+          }
+      };
+      ```

+    * A class can have more than one virtual base class.
+In that case, the virtual subob- jects are constructed in left-to-right order as they appear in the derivation list.
+(P814)

-## Polymorphism
+  * Polymorphism
     * Overloaded functions must differ in the number or the type(s) of their parameters.
 The compiler can figure out which function to call.
 (P231)
     * The fact that the static and dynamic types of references and pointers can differ is the cornerstone of how C++ supports polymorphism.
 (P605)

 ## MISC